alphagov/re-build-systems/docs/shared-responsibility-document.md

 ### Third party and unsupported plugins

-Your must track all vulnerabilities, upgrades and test new versions of any third party plugins.
+You must track all vulnerabilities, upgrades and test new versions of any third party plugins.

 ### Secure the host infrastructure